section-engineering-education/engineering-education/content/articles/client-server-react-django-recaptcha/index.md

 ---
 Google provides a service known as reCAPTCHA that helps keep malicious users away from your website.
 It does this by posing a challenge that is easy for humans to solve but tough for bots.
 This service is mostly used on forms to ensure that the information being submitted is coming from a human being and this helps avoid spamming.
 <!--more-->
-In this article, we will discuss how we can integrate the reCAPTCHA v2 service into our website.
-ReCAPTCHA v2 verifies that it is a human accessing a website by posing a challenge.
+This article will discuss how we can integrate the reCAPTCHA v2 service into our website.
+ReCAPTCHA v2 verifies that a human is accessing a website by posing a challenge.
 We will use React (a JavaScript framework for building user interfaces) for the frontend and Django(a python backend technology) to create our backend.

 #### Prerequisites
 To be able to follow along in this article, the reader will need to have: